patweatharva/turtlebot_graph_slam/README.md

 ```
 $ roslaunch turtlebot_graph_slam env_graph_slam_HIL.launch
 ```
 Once the simulation is running, you can visualize the SLAM output using RViz.
-The graph SLAM starts optmization process after atleast two keyframes are added thus start moving the robot using the teleop package.
+The graph SLAM starts optimization process after atleast two keyframes are added thus start moving the robot using the teleop package.
 You can use the following command to run the teleop node:
 ```
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 ```

-If you don't have the teleop_twist_keyboard package installed, you can intall it from [here](http://wiki.ros.org/teleop_twist_keyboard)
+If you don't have the teleop_twist_keyboard package installed, you can install it from [here](http://wiki.ros.org/teleop_twist_keyboard)

 ## Parameters